 by Molly Greene, @mollygreene

 Self-published authors are constantly on the lookout for effective ways to market their books and increase sales, and I’m no exception.
 Sadly, though, my 2016 marketing plan went off the rails and I fell short of my goals.
 But with the start of a new year, I’m determined to create additional ways, both in and outside the tried-and-true, to get the word out about my work.

 Something I’d hoped for but will now, finally, kickoff for the first time, is cross-promo collaboration.
-I was invited (thanks guys!) to join a boxset with a group of mystery/thriller authors, and I’m thrilled to be part of this seasoned team.
-Death, Lies, and Duct Tape went live in May.
+I was invited to join a boxset with a group of mystery/thriller authors, and was thrilled to be part of the team.

 And, as we head into spring, in future posts I’ll share about our experiences promoting and selling this multi-author set.
 For now, meet some of my partners in this project, and learn what new marketing tasks – aside from the boxset – they’ve taken on for 2017.